 From sandwiches to French toast, this soft and fluffy millet bread is the perfect gluten and dairy free loaf for just about any dish.
 With a light, tender center and golden brown crust, this homemade bread is just as delicious the next day as it is fresh from the oven.
+And if you're curious about millet flour, check out this post with more information about this fascinating grain.

 If you’ve ever made yeast bread from scratch before, you know it can be a lengthy process.
-The best thing about this millet bread recipe is how quickly it can be put together.
+The best thing about this millet bread recipe is how quickly it can be mixed together.
 Like these yeast rolls in under an hour or these breadsticks, you can easily make this recipe from start to finish in just an hour and a half.
 Here are a few more reasons why this is sure to be your new go-to bread recipe:

 - It is both gluten and dairy free

-- It makes the perfect chewy, all-purpose bread
+- It makes the perfect chewy, all-purpose bread with a mild flavor

 - It stays fresh for up to 2 days in a well sealed bag on the counter!